portsoc/hangman-in-branches/README.md

 `init` calls two functions: `drawKeyboard`, which creates a set of buttons making an on-screen keyboard.
 And `startNewGame`, which at the moment inserts a random word as the content of the instruct section.

-If any part of the script is confusing, check out the examples in [DOM101 repository](https://github.com/portsoc/dom101) and attempt the tasks in that repo.

 To see our new changes, [visit this compare page](https://github.com/portsoc/hangman-in-branches/compare/2...3?diff=split) showing the difference between branches 2 and 3.